mbatc/Fractal/README.md

 ## Engine Programming Guide

-### Public Interfaces
+### Public API

+This section describes the prefered practices when adding components to the public API of the engine.

-Public interfaces should be designed in such a way to maintain the Application Binary Interface.
-This is neccessary to improve compatibility between C++ compilers.
-This section describes the prefered practices for this
+Public interfaces should be designed in such a way to maintain a stable Application Binary Interface.
+This is neccessary to improve compatibility between different C++ compilers.
+This is a driving factor for the design desicions detailed below.

+The public API should also attempt to hide the internal implementation details as best as possible by minimising the number of external includes.

+#### Functions

+Public global functions should be exported using the `flEXPORT` define.

+However, where appropriate inlining functions should be prefered (for example single line functions) to reduce overhead when calling them.
+Implementations should be placed in an `.inl` file with the same name as the header.

-#### General
+#### Classes

 Wherever possible, components should follow the OOP Factory design pattern.
 This should be done using a pure virtual base class to define the interface in the public API, and a derived class which implements that interface.